Super Mario Galaxy 2: Sales

 In Japan, Super Mario Galaxy 2 sold 143,000 copies on its first day of release and 340,000 copies in its first week, about 90,000 more than the first Super Mario Galaxy sold in the same amount of time.
 In North America, the game sold 650,000 copies during the month of May 2010.
 In the United Kingdom, Super Mario Galaxy 2 was the third best-selling game among multiplatform releases and the best-selling single platform release for the week ending June 26, 2010.
 As of July 16, 2010, the game has sold 1 million copies within the USA.
 As of April 2011, Super Mario Galaxy 2 has sold 6.36 million copies worldwide.

 Awards

 Super Mario Galaxy 2 received Game of the Year 2010 awards from Nintendo Power, GamesMaster, Official Nintendo Magazine, Edge, GamesTM, Destructoid and Metacritic.
 It was named best "Wii Game of the Year" by IGN, GameTrailers, GameSpot, 1UP.com, and many other media outlets.
-As of December 2010, IGN awarded Super Mario Galaxy 2 the number 1 Wii game, overtaking its predecessor.
+In December 2010, IGN awarded Super Mario Galaxy 2 the number 1 Wii game, overtaking its predecessor.
 In the March 2012 issue of Official Nintendo Magazine, the publication named Super Mario Galaxy 2 the 'Greatest Nintendo Game Ever Made', ranking at #1 out of 100.
 The game was nominated for Best Wii Game at the Spike TV Video Game Awards 2010.
 It was also nominated for "Favorite Video Game" at the 2011 Kids' Choice Awards, but lost to Just Dance 2.
 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Super Mario Galaxy 2 for "Outstanding Achievement in Gameplay Engineering".